KawaP18/secure-cloud-project/docs/README.md

 CrowdSec is used mainly for detection evidence and is not fully integrated with automated blocking in this lab.

-In production, these limitations would be addressed using trusted certificates, high availability, stronger IAM policies, automated alerting, and SIEM integration.
+In production, these limitations would be addressed using trusted certificates, high availability, stronger IAM policies, automated alerting and SIEM integration.

 ## Conclusion

 This project demonstrates a secure container-based private cloud hosting environment.
-It uses layered security controls including Traefik, HTTPS, Docker network segmentation, Keycloak IAM, Dozzle logging, Prometheus and Grafana monitoring, UFW firewalling, CrowdSec intrusion detection, Trivy scanning, OWASP ZAP testing, and Cloudflare Tunnel external access.
+It uses layered security controls including Traefik, HTTPS, Docker network segmentation, Keycloak IAM, Dozzle logging, Prometheus and Grafana monitoring, UFW firewalling, CrowdSec intrusion detection, Trivy scanning, OWASP ZAP testing and Cloudflare Tunnel external access.

 The solution demonstrates Defence in Depth and Zero Trust principles within a Docker-based Ubuntu Server lab environment.